godfather-ace/EXL_AgenticAI_Architect_3rdNov-14thOct_2025/Reading Guides/AWS_Bedrock_AgentCore_&_Strands.md

-# ☁️ AWS Generative AI Ecosystem Writeup
+# ☁️ AWS Generative AI Ecosystem

 This document provides a detailed overview of **Amazon Bedrock**, **Amazon Bedrock AgentCore**, and **Strands Agents**, key components in the AWS ecosystem for building and scaling generative AI applications and agents.